 Emily Alderman, MS, CGC, CCGC

 Predictive Testing is more than “a simple blood test”.
 It is a process whereby individuals can find out if they have inherited the gene for Huntington Disease (HD), which would predict developing HD in the future.

 Anyone who is at risk for HD, and not showing any signs or symptoms of HD, may be eligible for Predictive Testing provided they are over the age of 18.
 Mostly, we see people whose mother or father has HD.
 A physician referral is required.

-There is a considerable amount of education, counselling and support built into providing this type of information.
+There is a considerable amount of education, counselling, and support built into providing this type of genetic test result.
 The protocol at UBC involves four appointments.
-Prior to these appointments, information is taken over the phone and medical records may need to be obtained.
+Prior to these appointments, medical and family history information is collected using questionnaires.

-The genetic counsellor will discuss these and other issues with you over the course of the predictive testing.
+The genetic counsellor will discuss these and other issues with you over the course of the predictive testing appointments.
 There is no commitment to completing the testing when a referral is made.
-In fact, some people may wish to meet with the program genetic counsellor outside of predictive testing to obtain information or to explore options available to them before deciding whether to pursue predictive testing.
+In fact, some people may wish to meet with the genetic counsellor solely to obtain information or to explore options available to them before deciding whether to pursue predictive testing.

-Susan Creighton is the genetic counsellor for the HD Predictive Testing Program for British Columbia and the Yukon.
-She can be reached at +1(604) 875-2000 ext.
-5439.
-Please do not hesitate to call if you have questions or concerns you wish to discuss.
+Emily Alderman is the genetic counsellor for the HD Predictive Testing Program for British Columbia and the Yukon.
+She can be reached at (604) 875-2834 or at firstname.lastname@example.org.
+Please do not hesitate to call or email if you have questions or concerns you wish to discuss.